 Doak Horne, LLB, P.Eng.
 (Mech.
 Eng.)

 Doak Horne is an active partner in Gowling WLG's Calgary office, with over 25 years' experience in the area of intellectual property litigation and patent prosecution.
-He is a registered patent agent in Canada and the United States, and is also a registered professional engineer.
+He is a registered patent agent in both Canada and the United States, and is also a registered professional engineer in both Alberta and Ontario.

 Doak has appeared as lead counsel in actions involving patent infringement and impeachment,trademark infringement and expungement and oppositions, and copyright infringement.
 He is further actively involved in the preparation, filing, and prosecution of patents, trademarks, and industrial designs for clients before the Canadian Intellectual Property Office and USPTO, as well as opining in clearance-to-use/freedom to operate matters, patent validity, as well as licensing matters and related contractual agreements.

-Doak recently served as co-counsel to Excalibre Downhole Tools Ltd. et al.("the Excalibre parties") in two patent infringement actions before the Federal Court.
-The court dismissed the action against the Excalibre parties and allowed the Excalibre parties' action against the opposing parties, Advantage Products Inc. et al. Significantly, the judge directed that a reference be held to determine the quantum of the Excalibre parties' damages that arose from false allegations of patent infringement that were made in writing to the Excalibre parties' customers.
+Doak recently served as lead counsel to Excalibre Downhole Tools Ltd. et al.("the Excalibre parties") in two patent infringement actions before the Federal Court.
+The court dismissed the action against the Excalibre parties in the first action and allowed the Excalibre parties' claim against the opposing parties, Advantage Products Inc. et al., in the second action.
+Significantly, the judge directed that a reference be held to determine the quantum of the Excalibre parties' damages that arose from false allegations of patent infringement that were made in writing to the Excalibre parties' customers.

-Doak is recognized as one of the The Best Lawyers in Canada, 2006-2017 - "Leading Lawyer in Intellectual Property Law," and was awarded the designation "Lawyer of the Year in IP Law" (Western Canada) by The Best Lawyers in Canada (2014).
+Doak is recognized as one of the Best Lawyers in Canada over the years 2006-2023, under the classification "Leading Lawyer in Intellectual Property Law," and was awarded the designation "Lawyer of the Year in IP Law" (Western Canada) by The Best Lawyers in Canada (2014).

 A regular speaker at and contributor to Canadian Bar Association and Insight seminars on intellectual property, Doak has contributed various articles on similar subjects to trade and professional publications.